CesiumGS/3d-tiles-validator/samples-generator/README.md

 ## Instructions

 Clone this repo and install [Node.js](http://nodejs.org/).
-From the root directory of this repo, run:
+From this directory, run:

 ```
 npm install